 Employees are also entitled to certain protections under the law, including those surrounding minimum wage, mandated break times, anti-discrimination, privacy, means of dispute arbitration and others.

 Whether a massage therapist works as an independent contractor or as an employee, they are responsible for carrying their own liability insurance policy that covers many modalities and protects them in case of client accident or injury.

-With the rise of mobile massage and massage-on-demand business models, the line between independent contractors and employees often becomes blurred.
+With the rise of mobile massage and on-site massage business models, the line between independent contractors and employees often becomes blurred.

-For example, workers for a typical massage-on-demand company are treated as independent contractors—they use their own equipment; determine their own schedules; and are paid directly, left responsible for their own income taxes.
+For example, workers for a typical massage app company are treated as independent contractors — they use their own equipment; determine their own schedules; and are paid directly, left responsible for their own income taxes.

 However, some aspects of their work are more akin to those of employees.
 The company, for example, sets the session fee and takes a portion of it, may limit you to certain modalities or techniques, or require a certain type of uniform.
 It also handles booking and marketing, which can be major expenses for a solo therapist.

-While the ruling is geared toward protecting workers, many massage therapists and business owners have concerns about its implications.
+While the bill is geared toward protecting workers, many massage therapists and business owners have concerns about its implications.

-Amy Jean Belk, a certified massage therapist, licensed esthetician, and owner of Serenity Wellness Spa in Rancho Cucamonga, told MASSAGE Magazine she will be following news about the ruling, as well as consulting with her tax preparer and attorney about any changes that will be required, since she currently works with independent contractors and takes a percentage of their session fees.
+After the initial ruling in April of last year, Amy Jean Belk, a certified massage therapist, licensed esthetician, and owner of Serenity Wellness Spa in Rancho Cucamonga, told MASSAGE Magazine she would be following news about the ruling, as well as consulting with her tax preparer and attorney about any changes that will be required.

 Belk also noted that, despite the protections employee status may offer, many therapists actually prefer working as independent contractors.